Nicola Cabibbo: Research

 Cabibbo addressed these issues, following Murray Gell-Mann and Maurice Lévy, by postulating weak universality, which involves a similarity in the weak interaction coupling strength between different generations of particles.
 He addressed the second issue with a mixing angle θ_{C} (now called the Cabibbo angle), between the down and strange quarks.
 Modern measurements show that θ_{C} = 13.04°.

+He was awarded the High Energy Particle Physics Prize of the European Physical Society in 1991, "for the theory of weak interactions leading to the concept of quark mixing".
 Before the discovery of the third generation of quarks, this work was extended by Makoto Kobayashi and Toshihide Maskawa to the Cabibbo–Kobayashi–Maskawa matrix.
 In 2008, Kobayashi and Maskawa shared one half of the Nobel Prize in Physics for their work.
 Some physicists had bitter feelings that the Nobel Prize committee failed to reward Cabibbo for his vital part.
 Asked for a reaction on the prize, Cabibbo preferred to give no comment.
 According to sources close to him, however, he was embittered.

 Later, Cabibbo researched applications of supercomputers to address problems in modern physics with the experiments APE 100 and APE 1000.

 Cabibbo supported attempts to rehabilitate executed Italian philosopher Giordano Bruno, citing the apologies on Galileo Galilei as a possible model to correct the historical wrongs done by the Church.

 After his death in 2011, the Franklin Institute awarded him with the Benjamin Franklin Medal in Physics.